ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 New snippets can be requested using the Issues on the Ultralytics-Snippets [repo].

+### How much does the Ultralytics-Extension Cost?

+It's 100% free!

+### Why don't I see a code snippet preview?

+VS Code uses the key combination ++ctrl+space++ to show more/less information in the preview window.
+If you're not seeing a snippet preview when you type in a code snippet prefix, using this key combination should restore the preview.

 ### How do I disable the extension recommendation in Ultralytics?

-If you use VS Code and have started to see a message prompting you to install the Ultralytics-Snippets extension, and don't want to see the message any more, there are two ways to disable this message.
+If you use VS Code and have started to see a message prompting you to install the `Ultralytics-Snippets` extension, and don't want to see the message any more, there are two ways to disable this message.

-1. Install Ultralytics-Snippets and the message will no longer be shown 😆!
+1. Install `Ultralytics-Snippets` and the message will no longer be shown 😆!

 2. You can using `yolo settings vscode_msg False` to disable the message from showing without having to install the extension.
 You can learn more about the [Ultralytics Settings] on the [quickstart] page if you're unfamiliar.

-### How much does the Ultralytics-Extension Cost?

-It's 100% free!

 ### I have an idea for a new Ultralytics code snippet, how can I get one added?

-Visit the Ultralytics-Snippets [repo] and open an Issue or Pull Request!
+Visit the `Ultralytics-Snippets` [repo] and open an Issue or Pull Request!

 <!-- Article Links -->

+[top]: #accelerate-your-computer-vision-projects-with-ultralytics-code-snippets

 [export]: ../modes/export.md
 [predict]: ../modes/predict.md